zero-to-mastery/travel-guide/README.md

 * The current specification version is not officially supported by Babel.
 * If the specification changes, we won’t be able to write a codemod because we don’t use them internally at Facebook.

-However in many cases you can rewrite decorator-based code without decorators just as fine.<br>
+However, in many cases you can rewrite decorator-based code without decorators just as fine.<br>
 Please refer to these two threads for reference:

 * [#214](https://github.com/facebookincubator/create-react-app/issues/214)